BraneShop/BraneShop.github.io/src/posts/2019-03-01-The-Canary-Set.md

 during training that it will agree exactly with the inference world, because there may be many stages in between.

-This actually came up on a project I was working on at Silverpond last year.
+This actually came up on a project I was working on last year.
 We trained a model, and when we deployed it to the cloud, it didn't work well.
 We tracked it down to a bug in the GPU code relating to some post-processing of the models output.
 This error was only found becaues I decided it would be a good idea to test the model on some "real" data, before making it live.
 In other words, I made up my own canary set and tested the model on that first, before making it live.